Stash: No Loot Left Behind: Combat

 If a player chooses to MOVE first, they can move up to their maximum movement distance and click STOP when they are done moving.
 Then the ACT, BRACE, and SKIP options become available.
 If a player chooses to ACT first, they can still move afterward.
 If a player chooses to BRACE, that ends your turn (until/unless the BRACE is triggered).

 Once a player chooses to ACT, BRACE is no longer available even if MOVE is still available.
 If a character has a "secondary movement" stat, they also gain another move-like option after using their first MOVE.
 This is generally linked to a special ability use.
 If a character has secondary movement, their player has a wider variety of tactical options, such as move-act, move-act-secondary move, act-move-secondary move, etc.

 Every character has a "reactions" stat.
 By default this is 1.
 Modifications to this will be relatively rare and special.
 If an enemy moves from a non-adjacent square to a square adjacent to a player's character, and the character has at least 1 "reactions" available, the character immediately interrupts the enemy's movement and can perform one ACT.
-This is inspired by Dungeons and Dragons' "attack of opportunity" although less complicated.
+This is inspired by Dungeons & Dragons' "attack of opportunity" although less complicated.
 A character's "reactions" stat is reset every round.